 Discipline, Classroom: Each teacher will establish his/her classroom discipline methods in accordance with the above philosophy.
 Teachers will share at the beginning of each year with parents, consequences for inappropriate behavior.
 In general, consequences for inappropriate or unacceptable behavior may include, but not be limited to:

-- Loss of recess or other playtime,

-- Detainment after normal school hours,

-- Removal from extra-curricular school activities.

-- Referral to the principal and,

-- Removal from class to a supervised area or another classroom.
+- Loss of recess or other playtime, - Removal from extra-curricular school activities, - Referral to the principal and, - Removal from class to a supervised area or another classroom.

 Reporting Student Behavior